ucsd-ml-arts/ml-art-final-bizarred/README.md

 Basic idea of video style transfer is first dividng the video into a sequence of frames, then apply the arbitrary style transfer algorithm on these frames one by one.
 The last simple step is combining these stylized frames together and thus we have a style transferred ballet dance video.
 For the style transfer step, I choose the arbitray-style-transfer model which is flexible and manageable.
 The original video format is mp4 and the reansferred one is avi which has small memory assumption.

 Basic idea of audio style transfer is synthesizes audio "content" and "style" independently using the magnitudes of a short time Fourier transform, shallow convolutional networks with randomly initialized filters, and iterative phase reconstruction with Griffin-Lim.
+In order to make comparsion between different style, I adopt same music content with different style.
+The result is quite interesting.

 ## Project Report